-Zapier is an online automation tool that connects your apps and services.
-You can connect two or more apps to automate repetitive tasks without coding or relying on developers to build the integration.
+The Zapier workflow automation platform allows Vendors, Resellers and Distributors to integrate their systems with CloudBlue Connect.
+Zapier represents an online data integration tool that makes automation accessible to everyone.
+Namely, you can connect two or more apps to automate repetitive tasks without coding or relying on developers to build your integration.

-Zapier runs in the background, automatically watching for new or updated items in connected apps then using that data to find, create, and/or update items in apps.
+Zapier makes your integration operations drastically easier.
+Zapier runs in the background and it is automatically watches for new or updated items in connected apps.
+Thereafter, Zapier uses that data to find, create, and/or update items in apps.

-Those core features would let users automate their inbox and fit it into their ecosystem of apps.
-Extra Gmail API calls to see the mailbox history or check IMAP settings wouldn’t be nearly as useful, and couldn’t fit well into a Zap.
+Therefore, the aforementioned core features enable users to automate their Gmail operations.
+Note that additional Gmail API calls (e.g., to preview the mailbox history or check IMAP settings) won’t be nearly as useful as presented features and couldn’t fit well into a defined Zap.

 You can use the same logic to build your own Zapier integrations.
 Think through your app’s core API calls.
 Calls that surface new data would be great as Zapier triggers.
 API calls that create, search, filter or update data in your app may be presented as Zapier actions.
 It is recommended to not provide calls that are used for complex configuration, removing data, or seldom-used features.